mbdavid/LiteDB/src/content/docs/Indexes.md

 ---
 title: 'Indexes'
-date: 2019-02-11T19:30:08+10:00
+date: 2020-01-23T20:36:40.6243457Z
 draft: false
 weight: 9
 ---

-LiteDB improves search performance by using indexes on document fields.
-Each index stores the value of a specific field ordered by the value (and type) of the field.
+LiteDB improves search performance by using indexes on document fields or expressions.
+Each index storess the value of a specific expression ordered by the value (and type).
 Without an index, LiteDB must execute a query using a full document scan.
-Full document scans are inefficient because LiteDB must deserialize all documents to test each one by one.
+Full document scans are inefficient because LiteDB must deserialize every document in the collection.

 ### Index Implementation

-LiteDB uses a simple index solution: **Skip Lists**.
+Indexes in LiteDB are implemented using **Skip lists**.
 Skip lists are double linked sorted list with up to 32 levels.
-Skip lists are super easy to implement (only 15 lines of code) and statistically balanced.
-The results are great: insert and find results has an average of O(ln n) = 1 million of documents = 13 steps.
-If you want to know more about skip lists, see [this great video](https://www.youtube.com/watch?v=kBwUoWpeH_Q).
+Skip lists are very easy to implement (only 15 lines of code) and statistically balanced.

+Insert and search operations have an average complexity of *O*(log n).
+This means that in a collection with 1 million documents, a search operation over an indexed expression will take about 13 steps to find the desired document.
+If you want to know more about skip lists, [check this great video](https://www.youtube.com/watch?v=kBwUoWpeH_Q).

-Documents are schema-less, even if they are in the same collection.
-So, you can create an index on a field that can be one type in one document and another type in another document.
-When you have a field with different types, LiteDB compares only the types.
-Each type has an order:
+Given that collections are schema-less, it is possible for an expression to return different data types when applied over different documents.
+In such cases, the documents will be ordered by the type returned by the indexing expression, following the table below:

 |BSON Type                     |Order|
 |------------------------------|-----|